In the Bay of Plenty, lifejackets must be worn at all times unless the skipper has assessed the risks and advised it’s safe to remove them.

 - The distance from shore you intend to go.The conditions you are likely to encounter.

-Straps should feel firmly fastened and when you lift your arms the jacket should not rise above your chin.
+- Straps should be firmly fastened.
+They should feel firmly fastened and when you lift your arms the jacket should not rise above your chin.

-- The bladder will inflate by using the mouth piece.
+- The bladder - that it will inflate by using the mouth piece